• English日本語한국어

 TIMESERIES auto

-This would generate a chart that looks like:
+This generates a chart that looks like:

 Here are some more query examples: